unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 ## Navigator's Kit

 This specialized datapad is used for navigation in space.
 Proficiency with navigator's tools lets you chart a ship's course and follow navigation charts.
 In addition, it allows you to add your proficiency bonus to any ability check you make to avoid getting lost in space.
-In the event that a ship’s navigation data is out of date or offline, you can override the navigation controls from the ship’s helm using this device.
-You can update the star charts on your Navigator’s Datapad at most colonies and stations.
+In the event that a ship's navigation data is out of date or offline, you can override the navigation controls from the ship's helm using this device.
+You can update the star charts on your Navigator's Datapad at most colonies and stations.

 \page